prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 ### UserSync Integration

 The `gdprConsent` object is also available when registering `userSync` pixels.
-The objects can be accessed by including them as arguments in the `getUserSyncs` function:
+The object can be accessed by including it as an argument in the `getUserSyncs` function:

 {% highlight js %}
 getUserSyncs: function(syncOptions, responses, gdprConsent, usPrivacy) {